 The last time we were in Laguna Grande in Fajardo was back in 2003.
 Over the years, the health (brightness) of the biobay was diminishing due to the impact of humans.
 On any given night there are 150 to 200 people that kayak into the biobay.
 Swimming was allowed, which introduced all kinds of chemicals (bug spray, perfume, deodorant, hair gel, sunscreen, etc.) into the water.
-Luckily in the spring of 2007, the Puerto Rico Department of Natural Resources stepped in and banned swimming in Laguna Grande.
+Luckily in the spring of 2007, the Puerto Rico Department of Natural Resources stepped in and banned tour operators from allowing their guests to swim in any of the bio bays, including Laguna Grande.
 This simple act reduced the wear and tear on the biobay and allowed nature to begin undoing the damage that humans inflicted on the environment.
 This past year we had heard the health of the biobay was making a comeback, so we were eager to see that for ourselves.

 Bio Bay Is Brighter Than Ever